A Look Into Basic Materials Sector Value Stocks

 The Meaning Behind Value Stocks

-FutureFuel’s earnings per share for Q3 sits at 0.16, whereas in Q2, they were at 0.35.
-FutureFuel does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Most recently, Koppers Hldgs reported earnings per share at 1.64, whereas in Q2 earnings per share sat at 1.27.
+Koppers Hldgs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Boise Cascade has reported Q3 earnings per share at 2.88, which has increased by 238.82% compared to Q2, which was 0.85.
-Boise Cascade does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Commercial Metals saw an increase in earnings per share from 0.59 in Q3 to 0.79 now.
+This quarter, Commercial Metals experienced an increase in earnings per share, which was 0.59 in Q3 and is now 0.79.
 Most recently, the company reported a dividend yield of 2.08%, which has decreased by 0.54% from last quarter’s yield of 2.62%.

+Most recently, Verso reported earnings per share at -0.92, whereas in Q2 earnings per share sat at -0.99.
+Verso does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.